 Parent Square and Aeries software are utilized to efficiently communicate with parents and the community.
 Through a series of recorded messages, available in any language, school staff can notify individuals or large groups about upcoming school events, attendance/ truancy issues, and emergencies.
 The online Aeries system allows parents to check on grades and completion of their child's homework assignments.
 Parent Square and the school website provides students and parents with information pertaining to school events, grades, sports schedules, and other informative items.
 The district's website (www.portervilleschools.org) also provides a variety of helpful resources and information for parents, students, staff, and community members.
 In addition, the school posts regular notifications on Facebook and Twitter to keep parents, students, and the community informed of school activities.
 The school marquee is also updated with events to keep parents informed and involved.
 For the safety of our students, all volunteers are fingerprinted and cleared through the Department of Justice.
-Appointments are made with the school secretary

-2022-23 Opportunities for Parental Involvement
+2023-24 Opportunities for Parental Involvement